the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 You may find that publishing your code motivates you to write your code to a higher standard.
 Being careful about what you write down, and documenting your decisions, can even help generate new ideas.

-Most importantly, we need to move from a culture where publishing nothing is safer than publishing _something_.
+Most importantly, we need to move away from a culture where publishing nothing is safer than publishing _something_.
 _The Turing Way_ is here to help you take little steps towards being more reproducible as your career progresses.
 We don't want anyone to feel alone, or "not good enough" as they start and continue their open research journey.